 Furthermore, I would also contend, that through his attempts to completely discredit blacklists as a proven method, which adds yet another valid and extremely effective layer to an overall effective web filtering strategy, demonstrates his propensity to value sales rather than reporting on the facts.

 And it becomes clear that absent of any valid facts behind his arguments, the entire article becomes a mindless, meaningless exercise of a marketing campaign.
 A puff piece to convince consumers to abandon all hope of building an effective web filtering strategy.

 Development at Squidblacklist.org is ongoing, and while there is much work to be done, blacklist quality has never been better, and we will continue to discover and develope new ways to improve our systems, expanding our subscriber base, while developing new plugins and modules for our autonomous domain addition and removal system, which logically discovers, adds, classifies, and removes domains for the freshest updates, multiple times , each and every day.
 Giving network administrators a new low cost, viable alternative, to breath new life into both existing and developing platforms.

-Squidblacklist.org is, the worlds leading publisher of blacklists for content control platforms and applications in 2017.
+Squidblacklist.org is, the worlds current leading publisher of blacklists for content control platforms and applications.

 For full access to all of our works, subscribe today.

 Flat rate subscription.
 For full access to all of our works, select a membership option & subscribe today.